PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ShinyHunt-AreaZeroPlatform.md

 6. You are zoomed out to maximize your view.
 7. Start the program anywhere on the platform in the overworld with all menus closed.

 The best known Pokémon for a lead is Corviknight that is level 100, defensively trained, and holding leftovers.
-Miraidon and Lucario will work if given a Smoke Ball.
+Miraidon and Lucario will also work if given a Smoke Ball.
 However, the lack of leftovers for self-healing makes them less suitable for auto-catching.

+On Violet, Corviknight has issues walling Iron Hands and Iron Bundle during auto-catch:
+- Impish 252hp/252def will wall Iron Hands, but takes more than leftovers can heal against Iron Bundle.
+- Careful 252hp/252spdef will wall Iron Bundle, but takes more than leftovers can heal against Iron Hands.

+In both cases, Corviknight cannot outrun Iron Bundle and Flutter Mane without significant speed investment.
+But the program will be able to retry running away until it succeeds and auto-heal if neccessary.

 ## Options